tparchman/F23_BIOL792/week3_unixIII/unixIII_primer.md

 Pipes, called with the `|`, are used to send stdout from a command directly as input into another.
 Lets say you have DNA sequence data from a large number of individuals, all in separate .fastq files, in a project directory.
 To be sure of your sample size, you want to count the number of files in that directory. `ls` normally sends directory content, one line at a time, to stdout.
 Here we are piping that output directly into `wc -l` which will count the number of lines, which will represent the number of files.

     $ ls | wc -l

+Here are some examples from the files you played with last week under `GitHub/F23_BIOL792/week2_UnixII`:

+Counting the number of records in yeast_genome.gff that are on chrI (chromosome 1):

+    $ grep "chrI" yeast_genome.gff | wc -l

+The below commands extract the third field (which describes genomic feature), then sorts the output, then prints to STDOUT the unique items in the sorted list.

+    $ cut -f 3 yeast_genome.gff | sort | uniq

+The below command is useful for counting the number of active processes a given user has on a Linux system.

+    $ ps aux | grep parchman | wc -l

 Pipes are obviously useful to send output from one Unix command to another, yet the above examples only use a single `|`.
 In fact, many bioinformatic "pipelines" are actually built from strings on unix commands piped into one another.
 The example below does something real and useful: